Skip to content

 Where does Bloodwood come from?

 Bloodwood (Brosimum rubescens) is native to the tropical forests of South America, particularly in Brazil, Venezuela, Suriname, and Guyana.
-It grows in lowland tropical rainforests and is exported as a specialty exotic lumber and turning stock.

 Is Bloodwood difficult to work with?